kalki/RoboND-Rover-Project/report.md

 correctly.
 Another reason is to make path selection logic easier.

 But a binary image is not useful during creating world map.
-So another temp world map is created to keep number how many times a pixel is considered as obstacle or navigatable.
-The temp world map has 3 channel, 0 for number of obstacle, 1 for navigatable, last channel for navigatable seem within distance 10.
-The last channel will be considered as high priority information and will directly be used as navigatable in final world map.
-It is very useful when navigatable terrain is very narrow.
+So another temp world map is created to keep number how many times a pixel is considered as obstacle or navigable.
+The temp world map has 3 channel, 0 for number of obstacle, 1 for navigable, last channel for navigable seem within distance 10.
+The last channel will be considered as high priority information and will directly be used as navigable in final world map.
+It is very useful when navigable terrain is very narrow.

-The brief step to create world map after pixel is transformed into world coords:
+The brief step to create world map after pixel is transformed into world coord:
-1. If any pixel is considered as navigatable within distance 10, it would be navigatable in final world map.
+1. If any pixel is considered as navigable within distance 10, it would be navigable in final world map.
-2. If any pixel is considered as navigatable and never considered as obstacle, it would be navigatable.
+2. If any pixel is considered as navigable and never considered as obstacle, it would be navigable.
-3. If any pixel is considered as obstacles and never considered as navigatable, it would be obstacle.
+3. If any pixel is considered as obstacles and never considered as navigable, it would be obstacle.
-4. If any pixel is considered as obstacles and as navigatable, it depends on how many times considered as obstacle or navigatable in a visoin image.
-In note book, number of obstacles > 66% of number of navigatable, means obstacle.
-Or it would be navigatable.
+4. If any pixel is considered as obstacles and as navigable, it depends on how many times considered as obstacle or navigable in a vision image.
+In note book, number of obstacles > 66% of number of navigable, means obstacle.
+Or it would be navigable.
 5. Rocks will be set to world map without any processing.

 ### Sample output of world map ###